 Michelle D. Blain, Janny M. Thompson, Valerie E. Whiffen, University of Ottawa

 Research has shown that self-perceptions are associated with perceived social support.
-Attachment theory suggests that perceptions of social support are afunction of two types of internal working models: model of self (beliefs about self-worth) and model of others (beliefs about the availability and responsiveness of others).
+Attachment theory suggests that perceptions of social support are afunction of two types of internal working models: model of self and model of others.
 This study investigated the relationship between models of self and others and perceived social support.
-Undergraduates (143 females, 73 males) completed questionnaires assessing attachment to parents andfriends and perceived social support.
-Analyses confirmed that individuals reporting positive models of both self and others (secure attachment) also reported the highest levels of perceived social supportfrom parents andfriends and attachment tofriends.
+Undergraduates completed questionnaires assessing attachment to parents and friends and perceived social support.
+Analyses confirmed that individuals reporting positive models of both self and others (secure attachment) also reported the highest levels of perceived social support from parents and friends and attachment to friends.
 A negative model of self or other (insecure attachment) had a negative impact on perceived social support and attachment to friends.
 A negative model of self had a particularly negative impact on attachment to friends for males.

 Sources of Social Support

 Adital Ben-Ari, School of Social Work, University of Haifa, Israel.

 This study identifies patterns of utilization of social support among Israeli Arab students.The sample consisted of 64 Arab students.
 Findings show that Arab students distinguish between emotional and instrumental support and allocate sources of support accordingly.
 Emotional support is sought within the social network and instrumental support is sought within the family.

 Social Engagement and Attachment - A Phylogenetic Perspective

 STEPHEN W. PORGES, University of Illinois at Chicago